 The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is a multi-disciplinary group of physicians, biomedical engineers, software developers, database analysts and research staff who focus on understanding how the utilization of information technology can improve perioperative, anesthetic and surgical outcomes.
-The group, which is a part of the Vanderbilt Department of Anesthesiology, has been recognized as one of the premier anesthesia informatics programs in the world and is led by Jonathan Wanderer, MD, Associate Professor of Anesthesiology and Medical Director of the Procedure Preparation Center.
+The group, which is a part of the Vanderbilt Department of Anesthesiology, has been recognized as one of the premier anesthesia informatics programs in the world and is led by Jonathan Wanderer, MD, MPhil, Associate Professor of Anesthesiology and Medical Director of the Procedure Preparation Center.

 The group manages a variety of clinical research projects that span many areas including development of real-time point-of-care notification systems, creating predictive models for patient risk-stratification, enhancing patient-provider communication, developing new models for delivery of medical care and bringing personalized medicine into the operating room.
 Currently, the group has more than 40 active research projects, with collaborations that extend across Vanderbilt and into a growing number of academic centers across the world.
 These centers include The University of Michigan, Harvard University, Thomas Jefferson University and the Norwegian University of Science and Technology.